colemcconnell/react-helmet/README.md

 [![Dependency Status](https://img.shields.io/david/nfl/react-helmet.svg?style=flat-square)](https://david-dm.org/nfl/react-helmet)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](CONTRIBUTING.md#pull-requests)

-NOTE: Forked from react-helmet.
-Only difference is that it injects items into the top of <head> rather than into the bottom.
-Makes it possible for twitter/open graph web crawlers to find meta tags in head.
+**NOTE: Forked from react-helmet.
+Only difference is that it injects items into the top of head element rather than into the bottom.
+Makes it possible for twitter/open graph web crawlers to find meta tags in head.**

 This reusable React component will manage all of your changes to the document head.